can-lehmann/owlkettle/docs/cross_compiling.md

-# Cross-Compiling Owlkettle on Linux to Windows
+# Cross-Compiling Owlkettle Apps on Linux to Windows

 ## Dynamic linking